top of page

 Citizenship

 To earn exemplary citizenship on his/her progress report and report card, a student is graded on seven categories of the Learning Behavior.
-Following classroom rules is only one measure of the citizenship grade.
-The seven categories are as follows:
+The seven graded categories are as follows:

 1. follows classroom rules